RamitaTr/Maze-Solver/README.md

 # Maze-Solver

-This program contains robot-C 4x6 maze solver algorithm.
-To run the program, the code needs to be download to the Lego EV3 mindstorms.
-The program is compatible for two-wheel robot with ultrasound and two touch sensor attached in the front.
-The arguements required for this program are the starting cell and the ending cell.
-After the arguements are entered, the robot will look for an right path to reach the target cell.
-During the solving process, the robot will memorize the right path to reach the target cell from the starting cell.
+This program contains robot-C 4x6 maze solver algorithm which can run in Lego EV3 mindstorms.
+Program is compatible for ultrasound robots with two wheels and two touch front-attaching sensors.
+Starting cell and the ending cell are the required arguments for program to run.
+The running program operates the robot to find the correct path from the stating cell to the target cell.
+Robot is able to memorize all information about the entire correct path in the solving process.